Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Existence of Dynamic Prediction Equilibria

+With the same reasoning as for the regularized predictor, we observe, that the map $\sigma$ is continuous.
+Thus, the composition $\phi_{i,e}\comp\sigma$ is continuous as well.
+Hence, the mapping that assigns the final interpolation points to the flow functions, is also continuous.
+Finally, evaluating the linear interpolation of these points at time $\theta$ is also a continuous operation. \end{proof}

-By the same arguments as for the regularized linear predictor, this always results in an oblivious and continuous predictor and, by choosing the parameters $a_{i,j}^{e'}$ appropriately, we can also ensure that it respects FIFO.
-Thus, such a predictor is also guaranteed to induce a dynamic prediction equilibrium.
-This then immediately raises the question of how to choose the parameters $a_{i,j}^{e'}$ in order to achieve a good predictor.
-In our experimental section below, we will use machine learning to learn these parameters by evaluating past data.
-We will then denote the resulting predictor by $\hat q^{\text{ML}}$ and call it a \emph{linear regression predictor}.
-We provide more details on the features and data used to train the predictor in the following section.
+This leaves the question of how to choose the transformation maps in order to retrieve a good predictor.
+In our experimental study, we use both a linear regression model and a simple neural network and train these models on previously computed flows.
+We provide more details on the features and data used to train the predictor in~\Cref{subsec:machine-learned-predictors}.

-Finally, the \emph{perfect predictor} predicts the queues exactly as they will evolve, i.e. it satisfies
+Finally, the \emph{perfect predictor} predicts the queues exactly as they will evolve, i.e.

-This predictor clearly is not oblivious and, thus, we can not apply our existence result here.
-However, dynamic predicted flows with respect to this predictor do exist as those are just dynamic equilibria for which existence has been proven in \cite{CominettiCL15}.
+This predictor clearly is not causal and, thus, we can not apply our existence result here.
+However, dynamic predicted flows with respect to this predictor do exist as those are just dynamic Nash equilibria for which existence has been proven in \cite{CominettiCL15}.